All Products

 1. Log on to the Alibaba Cloud Elasticsearch console.

-4. In the left-side navigation pane of the page that appears, choose Configuration and Management > Cluster Configuration.
+4. In the left navigation pane, choose Configuration and Management > Cluster Configuration.

-5. In the Basic Configuration section, click Modify on the right side of Garbage Collector.
+5. In the Basic Configuration section, click Modify to the right of Garbage Collector.

 Important

-6. In the Modify Configuration panel, select G1 and click OK.
+6. On the Modify Configuration page, select G1, and click OK.

 References